Square dance in the neighbourhood open space in the early morning and evening has been very popular in China for more than a decade.

 Screenwriter and director Diao Yinan’s revelation of a dark corner in our human community is both bold and delicate.
-He lays bare of all its cruelty and deception while does not present them in a repulsively stomach-churning manner but adopting a highly artistic and visually considerate approach.
+He lays bare all its cruelty and deception while does not present them in a repulsively stomach-churning manner but adopting a highly artistic and visually considerate approach.

 Diao’s selection of the leading actor and Hu Ge’s accurate and restrained interpretation of a gangster’s emotional journey in his last hours are just brilliant and superb.
-Gui Lunmei’s portrayal of hooker Liu Aiai with a complicated personality and Wan Qian’s depiction of Zhou Zenong’s suffering wife are also outstanding.
+Gui Lunmei’s portrayal of hooker Liu Aiai with a complicated personality and Wan Qian’s depiction of Zhou Zenong’s suffering wife is also outstanding.